engeir/simple-recipes-cookbook/README.md

 - Change the links set up in [retype.yml](./retype.yml)
   - This means that you change `engeir` to your own GitHub username.
 (Note that you can change everything else as well, but these two must be updated.)
+- Remove the CNAME file in the `retype` branch.
 - Set up workflows to be run in the forked repository.
   - Workflows are not run by default in repositories that are forked, but this can be turned on.
 Move to the `Actions` page of you repository to turn them on.